vibhhusharma/vibhhusharma.github.io/_pages/about.md

 Welcome to my page!
 <br>

-I'm a Master's student in Machine Learning at Carnegie Mellon University.
+I'm a Master's student in Machine Learning at Carnegie Mellon University, where I am working with [Prof. Bryan Wilder](https://bryanwilder.github.io/).
 Prior to this, I completed my Bachelors in Electrical Engineering from IIT Madras in 2023.
 My research interests lie in the fields of **Causal Inference, Recommender Systems and NLP** but I've also dabbled in Robotics and autonomous navigation as a part of Anveshak, the Mars Rover Design Team at IIT Madras.
-I am currently working on auditing recommender systems from an interventional perspective under Prof. Zachary Lipton at the ACMI Lab at CMU.
 <br>

+I've been fortunate enough to complete some extrremely rewarding internships at Instacart, where I worked on improving the covergae of the sequence recommendation model, and Adobe Research, where I developed a model to counterfactually explain the recommendations provided by a multimodal recommender system.
+More details about that work [here](https://dl.acm.org/doi/10.1145/3589335.3651484)!

-I previously interned at Adobe Research and at Aalto University where I worked on generating counterfactual explanations for multimodal recommender systems in the former and on developing deep learning models for Extreme Multilabel Classification in the latter.
-My Bachelor's thesis under Prof. Mitesh Khapra tackled the task of generating diverse natural language counterfactuals for over 11 different Indic Languages.
-You can find my talk on **"Counterfactual Explanations for Visual Recommender Systems"** at WSDM 2023 [here](https://www.youtube.com/watch?v=IN4a_rDLrtk).
+I worked with [Prof. Leqi Liu](https://leqiliu.github.io/) and [Prof. Zachary Lipton](https://www.zacharylipton.com/) at CMU to develop a unified causal framework for auditing recommender systems: viewing recommender system auditing from a causal lens and provide a general recipe for defining auditing metrics.
+While at IIT Madras, I worked under Prof. Mitesh Khapra and tackled the task of generating diverse natural language counterfactuals for over 11 different Indic Languages.
+I also interned with [Prof. Rohit Babbar](https://sites.google.com/site/rohitbabbar/Home) at Aalto University and worked on developing deep learning models for Extreme Multilabel Classification.
 <br>

 Apart from academics, I'm a passionate basketball fan and spend a large chunk of my free time watching games. **#RipCity**